-World Cancer Day was established on the 4th of 2000, and various organizations around the world have made campaigns and initiatives for this day.
+World Cancer Day was established in 2000 and is scheduled for February 4 each year, and various organizations around the world have made campaigns and initiatives for this day.
 The theme for the years 2022-2024 is 'Close the care gap' which focuses on eliminating the difference in access to cancer care services faced by populations of various groups of country income, age, gender, ethnicity, etc.

 According to the WHO article on cancer control, 30-50% of all cancer cases are preventable.
 Cancer control can benefit from ensuring that people have the information and support they need to adopt a healthy lifestyle, which includes raising awareness about cancer prevention and exposing people to fewer cancer risk factors.
 Prevention is the most effective strategy for cancer control, and it is also a long-term strategy.